stacksmith/cl-victor/README.md

 ## Summary

-CL-VICTOR [1] is a vector data structure that efficiently encodes variable-width data into a constant narrow-width datastream.
+CL-VICTOR [1] is a vector data structure that efficiently encodes mixed-width data into a constant narrow-width datastream with a sidechannel for wider data.
 Victors work particularly well on data such as text containing mostly ASCII but some UNICODE characters, or 8-bit instructions that sometimes must be much wider to encode an address.
 Originally designed as a CPU instruction fetch mechanism [2], it works surprisingly well on certain kinds of data.

 ## A simple example: ASCII text with multibyte characters.